honeynet/droidbot/README.md

     the intent-filters of each app.
     + `dynamic` (to do) policy.
 It is actually the real human-like policy.
-It monitors the device states, including the running activities, the foreground window, and the hierarchy of current window.
+It monitors the device states, including the running activities, the foreground window, and the hierarchy of current window and sends events according to these information.
     It avoids going to same state too many times by comparing the window hierarchies, and it sends activity-specific intents based on static analysis of app.
     + `file` (to do) policy which generates events from a json file.